 Now Whip It.
 Whip It Good!

-Once all the butter is incorporated, turn your beaters up to full speed and beat for 5 minutes!
-Yup, just let it go!
-Essentially you want as much air as possible into your icing.
-Slowly add in your icing sugar much like you would if you were making a pavlova.
+Essentially you want as much air as possible into your icing at this stage.
+Using a stand mixer will make this part much easier on you, but if you only have hand beaters you can certainly do it to.
+(You may just need a break for your arm every so often).
+Now Slowly add in your icing sugar much like you would if you were making a pavlova.
 You want your sugar to beat down and really dissolve into your butter so only add a quarter of a cup at a time and continue to beat on high in between each addition.

 Throw in some vanilla extract and follow with the remaining icing sugar, again with small additions.
-Once all of your icing sugar is completely beaten in put your mixer back onto high speed and whip for an additional 3 minutes.
-Add in your milk and finish off with another 5 minute beat.
+Once all of your icing sugar is completely beaten in put your mixer back onto high speed and whip for an additional 3-5 minutes.
+Add in your milk/warm water and finish off with another 3 minute beat.
 Seriously, beat the hell out of it!

 And honestly that’s it!
 Finish it off with some gel food colouring of your choice and give it a good beat in too.
-Wollah!
+Voile!
 Perfect buttercream icing every time.
 Simple huh.
-Simply ensuring you have cold as can be butter and taking the time to whip your icing thoroughly, you’ll end up with the perfect buttercream icing which can be used for piping or any kind of decorating!
+Want to know the next best part?
+Buttercream icing sugar freezes amazing and can also be kept at room temperature (out of direct sunlight) for a good week.

 Perfect Buttercream Icing